xmoto/xmoto/README.md

 # Installation

 The file INSTALL offers information on how to get X-Moto up and running on your non-Windows computer.
-If you're reading this file on you're Windows computer, you've probably already installed X-Moto successfully :)

 # Basic Gameplay